What is going on with OpenAI and Sam Altman?

 — Kara Swisher (@karaswisher) November 20, 2023

-Doesn’t look like that will be happening, however — despite Sutskever’s early morning mea culpa.
+It doesn’t look like that will be happening, however — despite Sutskever’s early morning mea culpa.
 The board has already missed its deadline to respond to the open letter, Microsoft has already hired away both Altman and Brockman and Shear has already been named interim-CEO.

 Shear stepped down as CEO of Twitch in March, where he led the company for more than 16 years and has been working as a partner at Y Combinator for the past seven months.
 Amazon acquired the live video streaming app in 2014 for just under $1 billion.